Biamp and Cisco play well together

-In Project Designer 1.25 we have made a great integration between the two, so that all you need on the table is the Cisco Touch 10 to control all the ligthing, heating, screens, projectors, dispalys etc.
+In Project Designer 1.25 we have made a great integration between the two, so that all you need on the conference table is the Cisco Touch 10 to control all the lighting, heating, screens, projectors, displays etc.

-The brain behind all the peripheral control can be a Neets control SieRRa II, LiMa, TanGo or AlFa II.
+The brain behind all the peripheral control can be either a Sierra II, Lima, Tango or Alfa II.

 After import, you simply just link the buttons to the similar UI you have created in Project Designer.